puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_conditional.markdown

 Case Statements
 -----

 Like "if" statements, **case statements** choose one of several blocks of arbitrary Puppet code to execute.
-They take a control expression and a list of cases and code blocks, and will execute the first block whose case value matches the control expression.
+They take a control expression and a list of cases and code blocks, and they will execute the first block whose case value matches the control expression.

 ### Syntax